Carrier-Coder/RRRECSulator/README.md

 Many eyes find many bugs.
 Please report here, or email to [rrecsulator.com@gmail.com](mailto:rrecsulator.com@gmail.com)

+## History

+The calculator was developed from discussion in the [Rural Mail Talk Forum](https://www.ruralmailtalk.com/forums/rrecs-detailed-calculations-by-c.31/)

 ## Implementation Details

 The server is written in go.
 Each folder roughly corresonds to a different component of a carriers evaluation (e.g `flat` is for dealing with flats, like newspapers, magazines, etc.)  There are a few specialized folders: